-July 21, 2011 - The Federal Election Commission rules that Edwards must pay back $2.3 million to the US Treasury.
-The money exceeds the matching funds from his 2008 campaign.
+July 21, 2011 - The Federal Election Commission rules that Edwards will have to pay back over $2 million in federal matching funds given to his 2008 campaign for president.

 December 22, 2011 - Edwards’ attorneys ask to delay his criminal trial, saying Edwards has an unspecified medical issue.

 January 14, 2012 - Due to a critical heart condition, Edwards’ trial is postponed.